WordPress/wp-movies-demo/README.md

 ## What is this?

-This is a demo plugin which shows the features of the Interactivity API for WordPress (`link to the blog post in Make Core`).
+This is a demo plugin which shows the features of the Interactivity API for WordPress (TODO: `link to the blog post in Make Core`).

-It can be installed as a WordPress plugin that creates a site similar to `insert URL when have a production site`.
+It can be installed as a WordPress plugin that creates a site similar to (TODO: `insert URL when have a production site`)

 The plugin is split into `src/blocks` and `lib` folders:

-- `src/blocks` - The blocks that use the Interactivity API and show how to use it build interactive blocks.
+- `src/blocks` - The blocks that use the Interactivity API in interactive blocks.
+This is the part that you should start with
-- `/lib` - The code that contains the runtime of the Interactivity API (which will eventually be part of Gutenberg) and the configuration needed to run the demo.
+- `/lib` - The code that contains the runtime and internals of the Interactivity API (which will eventually be part of Gutenberg) and the configuration needed to run the demo.

 ## When will I be able to use this?